This tutorial will walk you through how to brew hard kombucha (high-alcohol kombucha), and includes tips for brewing, equipment and flavoring!

 I recommend testing it both lengths of time and seeing which you prefer.

-After a week (or two), test the kombucha again with your hydrometer to determine the ABV.
+After a week (or two), test again with your hydrometer to determine the ABV.
 If you’re keeping track, that is.

 Bottle + Carbonate